kisvegabor/misc/README.md

 If you find an issue, please report it via GitHub!

 ## Donate
-If you are pleased with the graphics library and found it useful pleas support its further development:
+If you are pleased with the Misc.
+Library and found it useful please support its further development:

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LWHHAQYZMRQJS)